Methods of Qualitative Analysis

 - This course can be taken as a standalone unit or combined with another methodological seminar, any of the method courses or an NVivo course.

 This course provides a comprehensive overview of four methods widely used in the social sciences to analyse qualitative data; namely, qualitative content analysis, thematic analysis, cross-case analysis and grounded theory.
-In the first part of the course, we open with a discussion on the philosophy of science and different ontologies, epistemologies and methodologies.
-We review a number of key qualitative methodologies, discuss the different ways knowledge is produced and outline the best — and least — known methods for analysing qualitative data.
-Taking the four methods in turn, we look at their historical context, the type of research questions they best answer, their sampling requirements, their coding and analytical procedures and their display conventions.
-Moving from theory to practice, using sample data we look at how each method is implemented in NVivo.
-We conclude with the ladder of abstraction, a useful heuristic device that connects different methods of qualitative analysis with the level of abstraction achieved in a study.
-We see the different outcomes of the four methods and assess how much each requires in terms of researcher time, effort and resources.
-In the second part of the course, participants have the opportunity to assess the quality of published studies based on the four methods, using benchmark papers as best practice examples.
+The course opens with a discussion about the historical context of each method with a particular emphasis on the ontological and epistemological underpinnings of each, the type of research questions they answer, their sampling requirements, their coding and analytical procedures and the visualisations that best present their findings.
+Moving from theory to practice, using sample data, we look at how each method is implemented in NVivo.
+We conclude with the ladder of abstraction, a heuristic device where each method corresponds to a level of abstraction in qualitative research.
+In turn, we review each level of abstraction and assess how much each requires in terms of researcher time, effort and resources.
+In the second part of the course, participants assess the quality of published studies based on the four methods, using benchmark papers as best practice examples.

 Although no previous knowledge of any of the four methods of qualitative data analysis is required, participants should have some familiarity with qualitative research.